dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 Exception filters can be configured globally or on a per-controller or per-action basis in an MVC app.
 These filters handle any unhandled exception that occurs during the execution of a controller action or another filter.
 These filters aren't called otherwise.
 For more information, see <xref:mvc/controllers/filters#exception-filters>.

 > [!TIP]
-> Exception filters are useful for trapping exceptions that occur within MVC actions, but they're not as flexible as error handling middleware.
-We recommend the use of middleware.
+> Exception filters are useful for trapping exceptions that occur within MVC actions, but they're not as flexible as the Exception Handling Middleware.
+We recommend using the middleware.
 Use filters only where you need to perform error handling *differently* based on which MVC action is chosen.

 ### Handle model state errors